Family secrets – does your family have any?

 Now on to the main focus of this blog post.

-As many of you may know, this week is National Hereditary Breast and Ovarian Cancer Awareness week.
+As many of you may know, this week is National Hereditary Cancer Awareness week.

-The focus during this particular week is on hereditary breast and ovarian cancer and even more specifically on families which carry the BRCA1 and 2 gene mutations.
+The focus during this particular week used to be primarily on hereditary breast and ovarian cancer and even more specifically on families which carry the BRCA1 and 2 gene mutations.
 However, hereditary cancer is not just about BRCA mutations and hereditary cancer does not just encompass breast and ovarian cancer.
 There are other genes/mutations linked to cancer risk.
 For a list, click here: An overview

 We know there are likely even more.